matteofabris/Memorya/README.md

 # Memorya
 Hey there! :raising_hand: I developed a simple application to help you to memorize new english words based on your own vocabulary!
+Challenge yourself to remember the correct translation of the words in your vocabulary!

 The app has various features: